|

 Original vintage Anatolian carpets

 Textile romantics cannot bear to throw anything away.
 Especially vintage fibers that have been handspun and dyed, then woven into a rug using the knowledge gained by tradition, communicating the patterns of a timeless heritage.
-The pride and talent of an anonymous Anatolian woman, someone we’ll never know, leaves a […]
+The pride and talent of an anonymous Anatolian woman, someone we’ll never know, leaves […]

 Turkish fiber arts were woven in the past with a purpose in mind: to carry belongings, to use as seating, to warm a floor.
 Always practical, yet beautiful and decorative too, through pattern, embroidery and other embellishment techniques.